notaphplover/ant-sql/docs/tutorial/4_adding_queries_js.md

   * Supose the user model has a "money" field.
 Supose we want to search users with in a certain range of money.
 We could create a query of appropiate ranges and then create the query as a process of the result of multiple queries.
 We could create, for example, a query that takes a number and returns users with money between (number * 10000) and ((number + 1) * 10000 - 1).Then, we could use this query multiple times to search users at almost any range.

-  * Supose we want to query users whose username contains a letter.
-There is a way to achieve this:
-    * First of all, create a query that takes a number n and a letter l and returns all the users whose n-th letter is l.
-    * Request a multiple query for each position, from 0 to the length limit of the field.

   Sometimes you won't be able to create a "good" query.
 In these cases, it's probably because it's not a good idea to create the cached query.

 In this tutorial we are creating two queries: